 The Trustees reserves the right to photograph or video visitors and program participants for promotional use, and usage of our properties implies consent.
 Please read our photo and video policy.

 Sign up for 2022 registration alerts.
-Whether your campers like farms or fields, woods or waves, art-making or culinary creations, we have an amazing summer lined up for them.
+Whether your campers like farms or fields, woods or waves, art-making or culinary creations, we have an amazing sum...

 The reservation was created and endowed in 1925 as a public park by local industrialist Charles Sumner Bird, Sr. and his wife, Anna, in memory of their oldest son, Francis William Bird (1888-1918), who succumbed to pneumonia at age 37.